Where to Get a Cashier’s Check Without a Bank Account

 Money transfer apps

-Another option is to use a money transfer app like Venmo (in the U.S.) or Remitly (for international transfers).
-Many money transfer apps don’t require you to have a bank account and have lower fees than traditional bank transfers.
+Another option is to use a money transfer mobile app like Venmo (in the U.S.) or Remitly (for international transfers).
+Many money transfer apps don’t require a bank account and have lower fees than traditional transfers.

-You can fund your transfer with a debit card or credit card, and send the money directly to the recipient’s bank account or to their digital wallet.
+You can fund your transfer with a debit or credit card and send the money directly to the recipient’s bank account or digital wallet.

 Save money with an online transfer